jbeck018/howlerops/docs/PROJECT_COMPLETION_SUMMARY.md

 - **Cost-optimized** - Starting at $126/month
 - **Developer-friendly** - Comprehensive documentation and examples

-The SQL Studio platform is **ready for production deployment** and **ready for customer acquisition**.
+The Howlerops platform is **ready for production deployment** and **ready for customer acquisition**.
 All core functionality is complete, tested, and documented.

 ---